Do you want to study the history of art at an advanced level but do not have a first degree in either art history or a related humanities subject?

-In the Autumn term you take two modules.
+In the Autumn term you take two modules for credit.
 Practices of Art History introduces you to the discipline and its diverse approaches, as well as fundamental theoretical questions involved in art historical research.
-The other is Academic Preparation for History of Art.
+The second module will be a third-year undergraduate special subject, dealing with a more specialised topic related to the research of members of academic staff.
+Alongside these, you will follow Academic Preparation for History of Art.
 This module is not for credit, but it is a compulsory and essential part of the course, allowing you to develop the necessary research skills required for postgraduate study in the discipline.
-You will also attend the series of lectures on The Natural World and the Arts of Modernity

 In the Summer term you research and write an Independent Research Project of 8,000 words.
 You receive close guidance from members of staff when choosing your topic and in researching and writing up the project.